CivicActions/agile-ms/documentation/project roles, descriptions, hours.md

 ### Lead Interaction Designer / User Researcher / Usability Tester
 Nicole Tecco-Reece

-X years' experience in role
+9 years' experience in role

-X hours on this project
+39 hours on this project

 **Description:**
-Need
+Nicole conducted contextual research on child welfare, childcare, and MS-specific current events re: child care, recruited qualifying user research participants and testers.
+She designed, conducted and documented the research.
+She collaborated with PO and UX Lead on site design and user experience, story writing and testing support.

 ### DevOps Engineer / Backend Web Developer
 Josh Rose

 7 years' experience in role

-X hours on this project
+16 hours on this project

 **Description:**
 Josh set up, deployed, and maintained the AWS infrastructure, automated deployment, and automated testing framework for our prototype.